Goldey–Beacom College

-Goldey–Beacom College is a private university in Wilmington, Delaware, United States.
+Goldey–Beacom College is a private university in Pike Creek Valley, Delaware, United States.
 Its setting is suburban with a campus of 24 acre.
 It uses a semester-based academic calendar and is accredited to award certificates, associate, baccalaureate, master's, and doctoral degrees.
 The institution traces its origins to 1886 when H. S. Goldey opened the Wilmington Commercial College.
+The current name results from a 1951 merger with Beacom College, founded by and named for W. H. Beacom, a former instructor at Goldey's school.